LOsioChico/TechLearningPlayground/README.md

 - `.eslintignore`: Specifies the files and directories to ignore when running ESLint. 🚫
 - `.eslintrc.json`: Configuration file for ESLint. ⚙️
-- `.gitignore`: Specifies the files and directories to ignore when committing to Git. 🙈
 - `.prettierignore`: Specifies the files and directories to ignore when running Prettier. 🧹
 - `.prettierrc`: Configuration file for Prettier. 🖌️
+- `.gitignore`: Specifies the files and directories to ignore when committing to Git. 🙈
 - `package.json`: Configuration file for npm. 📦

+### VS Code Configuration Files ⚙️

 - `.vscode/settings.json`: Configuration file for VS Code's settings. ⚙️
 - `.vscode/extensions.json`: Configuration file for VS Code's extensions. ⚙️